WilsonOh/Search-in-Jisho/README.md

 # Search-in-Jisho
-Search in Google but for jisho.org instead
+Browser Add-On for "Search in Google" but for jisho.org instead

 # How to install
 ## Chrome